My Posse

-Cru' In Action! is the only release by American rap group C.I.A.
+My Posse is the only release by American rap group C.I.A.
 (Cru' in Action!).
 The record has received more than one pressing by record companies Macola and Kru-Cut.
 Alonzo Williams was credited for executive production of the 12" single.
 Personnel include Dr. Dre as producer and turntablist, as well as a then-17-year-old Ice Cube as writer and rapper.
 The single was recorded in 1986 and released in 1987.